 Photo-identification: Natural markings, including the unique shape and size of each killer whale's dorsal fin, as well as their left and right saddle patches and eye patches can be used to distinguish between individuals (Ford et al. 2000).
 Other markings, such as scars, may remain permanent over an individual's lifetime can also be used.
 For example, many killer whales have nicks in the trailing edge of their dorsal fin as well as scars that can be used for re-identification.
 When individual killer whales are identified in photographs, they are compared to the Arctic killer whale photo-identification catalogue.
-The newly identified whale is either added as a resighting of an individual (i.e. it was already present in the catalogue from a previous encounter) or as a new individual (i.e. it was not already present in the catalogue).
-Re-sightings provide insight into the individual killer whale's movements throughout the ECA either within the same year or between years.
+The newly identified whale is either added as a resighting of an individual (i.e. it was already present in the catalogue from a previous encounter) or as a new individual killer whale's movements throughout the ECA either within the same year or between years.
 Comparison of the Arctic killer whale photo-identification catalogue to similar catalogues created for killer whales present in other regions of the North Atlantic (e.g. Newfoundland/Labrador, West Greenland, Azores, Iceland) will identify if Arctic killer whales are also present in these regions if matches between catalogues are made.

-Satellite telemetry: The study of killer whales in the Arctic is difficult as killer whales are highly mobile predators (Andrews et al. 2008; Matthews et al. 2011) and accessibility to Arctic regions is logistically challenging.
+Satellite telemetry: The study of killer whales in the Arctic is difficult for a variety of reasons; killer whales are highly mobile predators (Andrews et al. 2008; Matthews et al. 2011) and accessibility to Arctic regions is logistically challenging.
 The remote tracking of wildlife through biotelemetry and biologging provides researchers with a means to study the activities and behaviours of wildlife at remote distances without disturbance (Bogard et al. 2010).
 This is particularly advantageous when studying marine mammals because they spend the majority of their lives at-sea and below the water surface (Bogard et al. 2010), areas relatively inaccessible to researchers.
-In 2009, two satellite transmitters were attached to a killer whale in Admiralty Inlet, and this was the first time killer whales were tracked using telemetry in the Arctic (Matthews et al. 2011).
-In 2013, five satellite transmitters were attached to killer whales in Milne Inlet and Tremblay Sound (near Pond Inlet).
+In 2009, a satellite transmitter was attached to a killer whale in Admiralty Inlet and is the first time a killer whale was tracked using telemetry in the Arctic (Matthews et al. 2011).
+Success continued in 2013 fieldwork when five satellite transmitters were attached to killer whales in Milne Inlet.
 Continuation of remotely tracking killer whales in the ECA using satellite telemetry is beneficial to document their movement within and outside of the ECA.

 Tissue biopsies: The chemical composition of the predator's tissue reflects the chemical composition of their prey; chemical analysis of nitrogen and carbon stable isotopes can provide insight of a predator's diet and regions where foraging takes place (Newsome et al. 2010).
 As highlighted above, the extent of prey specialization remains unknown for Arctic killer whales.
-In some regions, killer whales show a highly specialized diet (e.g. eastern Pacific resident killer whales consume only fish; Ford et al. 1998), but whether this is the case for Arctic killer whales remains unknown.
+In some regions, killer whales show a highly specialized diet (e.g. eastern Pacific resident killer whales consume only fish; Ford et al. 1998), but whether this is the case for Arctic killer whales remains unknown or largely speculative.
 Knowledge of whether Arctic killer whales consume solely marine mammal prey, or also consume fish species would be beneficially incorporated into estimates of their impact to marine mammal populations important for Inuit subsistence hunting.
 In addition, genetic analysis of biopsied tissue can determine how similar Arctic killer whales are to other killer whale groups, especially those present in regions of the north Atlantic.
 This type of analysis can also elucidate the sex of the killer whale from which the biopsy was collected, allowing for improved estimates of sex compositions of ECA killer whale groups.